annie-carter/COPD_Prevalence_Analysis/README.md

 - Mamary, A. J., Stewart, J. I., Kinney, G. L., Hokanson, J. E., Shenoy, K., Dransfield, M. T., Foreman, M. G., Vance, G. B., Criner, G. J., & COPDGene® Investigators (2018).
 Race and Gender Disparities are Evident in COPD Underdiagnoses Across all Severities of Measured Airflow Obstruction.
 Chronic obstructive pulmonary diseases (Miami, Fla.), 5(3), 177–184. https://doi.org/10.15326/jcopdf.5.3.2017.0145 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6296789/

-## <u>LinkedIn Project Description</u>
-A comprehensive investigation was conducted on COPD, utilizing machine learning techniques with the DHHS Chronic Disease Indicator dataset, which contained over 1.2 million entries.
-To process and visualize the data effectively, I employed essential Python libraries such as Pandas, Matplotlib, Seaborn, Scipy, and Scikit-Learn.
-For presenting the geographical distribution, I used Tableau to create interactive map visualizations.
-Additionally, I incorporated Folium to produce dynamic and engaging map visuals for an interactive user experience.
-During the analysis, I opted for the Decision Tree model due to its consistent and marginally beat baseline accuracy significant findings, which were further supported by peer-reviewed studies on COPD.
-The primary goal of the project was to contribute to public health by enhancing the understanding of COPD prevalence management and identifying potential improvements.